Pulgon-tools: A toolkit for analysing and harnessing symmetries in quasi-1D systems: Examples of application

+Here, the tolerance parameter controls the Cartesian coordinate matching threshold used to identify symmetry-equivalent atoms in both the generalized translational group and axial point group detection.
+The layer-tolerance parameter is used only in the generalized-translational-group detection stage.
+It defines a fractional tolerance along the periodic $z$ direction for grouping atoms into layers and generating monomer translation candidates.
+In the examples shown here, the default value $0.05$ is used.
 An example for detecting the symmetry of single-wall carbon nanotube (SWCNT) is shown in Fig.~\ref{fig:sym_detection}.
 The workflow highlights the branching logic associated with multiple monomer candidates and the identification of the generalized translational and axial point group symmetries.
 For this $(5,5)$ SWCNT, two possible monomer candidates are identified (Fig.~\ref{fig:sym_detection}, step B).
 The algorithm branches and evaluates each candidate independently.
-For one candidate, a screw operation $\left( C_{10} \mid L/2 \right)$ and a glide operation $\left( \sigma_{V} \mid L/2 \right)$ are detected.
+For one candidate, a screw operation $\left( C_{10} \mid L/2 \right)$ and a glide operation $\left( \sigma_{v} \mid L/2 \right)$ are detected.
 The rotational order detected around the periodic axis is five.
-The final line group is determined as $T_{10}(L/2)C_{5}$ and belongs to line-group family four.
+The final line group is determined as $T_{10}(L/2)D_{5d}$ and belongs to line-group family 13.